-At a Federal Energy Regulatory Commission (FERC) Technical Conference on Smart Grid Interoperability Standards held in January 2011 and in subsequent filings, concerns were expressed by presenters at the meeting and in comments submitted to FERC regarding how new standards and technologies will impact the reliability and security of the national power grid.
+At a Federal Energy Regulatory Commission (FERC) Technical Conference on Smart Grid Interoperability Standards held in January 2011 1777 and in subsequent filings, concerns were expressed by presenters at the meeting and in comments submitted to FERC regarding how new standards and technologies will impact the reliability and security of the national power grid.
 Additionally, concerns about the maturity of implementations and maturity of the underlying technologies used in a particular standard were also raised, including legacy issues.
 The standards information forms and posted narratives described in Chapter 4 contain some of the information regarding maturity of the standards and implementations, as well as the FERCapproved North American Energy Reliability Corporation (NERC) reliability standards that may be impacted by adoption of the standards, but formal reviews related to the reliability and implementability issues were not part of the original NIST or SGIP CoS processes.
-During the evolution of the legacy grid to the smart grid, the introduction of new standards and technologies may pose implementation and transition challenges as well as possibly affect the reliability, resiliency, and safety of the grid.
+During the evolution of the legacy grid to the smart grid, the introduction of new standards and technologies may pose implementation and transition challenges and may affect the reliability, resiliency, and safety of the grid.

 Safety should be a key attribute of smart grid technology as it is integrated into the electrical infrastructure.
 Electric utility and communications installations have used the National Electrical Safety Code® (ANSI C2) as the rules for the practical safeguarding of persons for utility and communications installation since 1913.
-The code was originally sponsored by the National http://ferc.gov/EventCalendar/EventDetails.aspx?ID=5571&CalType=%20&CalendarID=116&Date=01/31/2011& View=Listview.
+The code was originally sponsored by the National Bureau of Standards (the name by which NIST was known from 1905 to 1988).
+Since 1973, http://ferc.gov/EventCalendar/EventDetails.aspx?ID=5571&CalType=%20&CalendarID=116&Date=01/31/2011& View=Listview the Institute of Electrical and Electronics Engineers (IEEE) has been the administrative secretariat.
+New editions are published every five years.